HeroOfAliance/cheatlist/README.md

 FROM debian:jessie

 # setup environment
+# this statement is optional
 ENV SOME_VAR some_value

 # run bash or sh commands
 # each RUN command is a layer, thats wry calls are joined with &&
+# this statement is optional
 RUN apt-get update \
     && apt-get install curl \
     && echo "curl installed"

 # expose port to the local docker network
 # you should -p to forward this port on host
+# this statement is optional
 EXPOSE 80 443

 # this command will be running on container start